IrynaAlesiyuk/java-api/README.md

 # java-api

-> The example of API automation is presented here
-> To hide private infromation I used comment "changed as private customer info"
+The example of API automation is presented herу  To hide private infromation I used comment "changed as private customer info"